 In conjunction with the acquisition of the Thousand Trails business, we decided to account for the entry of right-to-use contracts in accordance with the Codification Topic "Revenue Recognition" ("FASB ASC 605") based on correspondence with the Office of the Chief Accountant at the SEC.
 A right-to-use contract gives the customer the right to a set schedule of usage at a specified group of Properties.
 Customers may choose to upgrade their contracts to increase their usage and the number of Properties they may access.
 A contract requires the customer to make annual payments during the term of the contract and may require an upfront nonrefundable payment.
 The stated term of a right-to-use contract is at least one year and the customer may renew his contract by continuing to make the annual payments.
-We will recognize the upfront nonrefundable payments over the estimated that 2.9% of customers who enter a new right-to-use contract will terminate their contract after the fifth year.
+We will recognize the upfront nonrefundable payments over the estimated customer life which, based on historical attrition rates, we have estimated to be 31 years.
+For example, we have currently estimated that 2.9% of customers who enter a new right-to-use contract will terminate their contract after the fifth year.
 Therefore, the upfront nonrefundable payments from 2.9% of the contracts entered in any particular period are amortized on a straight-line basis over a period of five years as five years is the estimated customer life for 2.9% of our customers who enter a contract.
-The historical attrition rates for upgrade contracts are lower than for new contracts, and therefore, the nonrefundable upfront payments for upgrade contracts are lower than for new contracts.
+The historical attrition rates for upgrade contracts are lower than for new contracts, and therefore, the nonrefundable upfront payments for upgrade contracts are amortized at a different rate than for new contracts.